Windows Remote Desktop vs. Quick Assist for PC Remote Control

 Windows Quick Assist security code

-The person on the receiving end will need to check the box saying they understand the security implications of sharing their screen and then click the Allow button.
+The person on the receiving end will need to check the box saying they understand the security implications of sharing their screen.
+Then they must click the Allow button to proceed.
+This ensures malicious actors cannot view their screen without explicit human approval.

 Windows Quick Assist allow screen sharing